headblockhead/dotfiles/README.md

     nixos-generate-config --root /mnt
     ```

-    Dowload this repo.
+    Dowload this repo from github.
+This is used because SSH has not been set up yet.
     ```bash
     curl -LO https://github.com/headblockhead/dotfiles/archive/refs/heads/master.zip
-    unzip master.zip
+    unzip ./dotfiles-master.zip
-    cd dotfiles-master
+    mv dotfiles-master dotfiles
     ```

     Build and install.
-Set a root password, but we will disable it later.
+Set a root password for first login, but we will disable direct root later.
     ```bash
+    cd dotfiles
-    nixos-install
+    nixos-install --root /mnt --flake .#HOSTNAME
     reboot
     ```

 6. First Time Login.
-    If you can't login - set your password using root.
+    Login is not possible without a password - set a password using the root account.

     ```bash
-    passwd YOUR_USERNAME
+    passwd headb
     ```

 7. Final system setup.